Plan Your Perfect London Marathon 2026 — Mile-by-Mile Splits Through the Canary Wharf GPS Dead Zone

 Why: GPS watches give unreliable pace data through Canary Wharf's skyscraper canyons — runners entering this zone without a pre-planned split sheet are flying blind for 7 miles.

 Splits follow official mile markers (M1–M26 + 0.2 mi).
+Target pace / km uses ~26.5 mi equivalent distance (typical watch reading — not a perfect racing line).
 Toggle shows the same segment paces in minutes per mile.
-Experience level adjusts early/late-mile cushions in the split curve and the Riegel multiplier for the fitness prediction.
+Experience level adjusts early/late-mile cushions and the Riegel multiplier.

 📈 Mile-by-Mile Pace Target